AndrewNyaisonga/Automated-Reasoning/README.md

-Andrew Nyaisonga

-Automated Reasoning
+# Automated Reasoning

-Program
+## Program
 This program uses a lot of design choices by Professor Ferguson.
 The blueprint of his code is all over the program.
 It has 4 main packages, ‘cnf’,’Computation’,’core’ and ‘examples’.
-Core: deals with the representation of propositional logic and it has
+### Core: deals with the representation of propositional logic and it has
     KB(Knowledge Base)  which holdes premises of the specified word.
     Connective: This are connectors to the sentences AND, OR and urinary  like Negation.
     Symbols: propositions that are true or false
     Sentence: Make of Symbols
     Compound Sentences: Make of small sentences with connectives-Urinary for negations and Binary for other connectives
     Model: Assign the truth value of the sentences
-cnf: This has methods like
+### cnf: This has methods like
-CNF Converter which converts any sentence to conjunctive normal form.
+### CNF Converter which converts any sentence to conjunctive normal form.
 This is extra important on using resolution
      Closure: Used in Resolution to iterate through literals when resolving two clauses
      Literals: Negation of the symbol or the symbol itself
 Computation: This is the most important package of the whole project.
 It contains: